recogito/recogito-studio/README.md

 #### Adjust the firewall settings

-Now that we have a web server, we need to update our firewall to allow HTTP and HTTPS connections to out instance.
+Now that we have a web server, we need to update our firewall to allow HTTP and HTTPS connections to our instance.

 List the available services: